home | about us

 GETTING STARTED (10 minutes)

 (To begin today’s study, have the students take the short pop quiz found in their workbooks.
 The questions and answers are repeated below.
-Encourage everyone to try the best they can to complete the quiz from memory and not by using their Bible)
+Encourage everyone to try their best to complete the quiz from memory and not by using their Bible, or looking beyond the quiz in their workbooks.)

 Workbook Activity